Vonage/vivid-3/libs/components/src/lib/header/README.md

 # Header

-Represents the top header of a page.
+The header component can be used to display a header at the top of the page.

 ```js
 <script type="module">